Instructor(s): This course is taught by a variety of instructors. Feel free to learn more about them before class.

 Visit the Geospatial Class and Registration Calendar to see who is teaching each term.

 Course Structure: Online, 10-12 hours a week for 10 weeks

 Geospatial System Analysis and Design surveys the process of GIS design through critical reading/writing and collaborative discussion.
 Key topics in the course outline the broad range of current GIS systems, how they are designed and evaluated, and how emerging technologies may impact their design and implementation in the near future.
 In particular, students will develop a term-long project where they propose a realistic problem scenario that requires the skills and understanding required to effectively complete a geospatial system specification, design, and implementation.
 Students completing this course are able to develop a comprehensive system design plan that takes into account current technologies as well as emerging technology trends.

 Learn more about GEOG 583 - Geospatial System Analysis and Design (1 min, 13 sec)

 Want to join us?
 Students who register for this Penn State course gain access to assignments and instructor feedback and earn academic credit.
 For more information, visit Penn State's Online Geospatial Education Program website.
 Official course descriptions and curricular details can be reviewed in the University Bulletin.

-This course is offered as part of the Open Educational Resources initiative of Penn State's John A. Dutton e-Education Institute.
+This course is offered as part of the Repository of Open and Affordable Materials at Penn State.
 You are welcome to use and reuse materials that appear on this site (other than those copyrighted by others) subject to the licensing agreement linked to the bottom of this and every page.